-Item Real-Time Migration Real-Time Synchronization Real-Time DR Funct ions and featur es Users can be migrated.
-Parameters can be compared.
+ltem Real-Time Migration Real-Time Synchronization Real-Time DR Migration objects cannot be edited in the incremental phase.
 Synchronization objects can be edited in the incremental phase, and added or deleted dynamically.
-Object names Instance-level DR Parameter comparison Primary/Standby switchover mapped to the destination database can be changed, so the names of tables and databases in the source and destination databases can be different.
+Disaster recovery objects cannot be edited in the incremental phase.
+Object name mapping is not supported.
+Object names mapped to the destination database can be changed, so the names of tables and databases in the source and destination databases can be different.
+Object name mapping is not supported.
+Data processing is not supported.
 Data processing is supported.
 You can add rules, such as data filtering and column processing, for selected objects.
+Data processing is not supported.
+Primary/Standby switchover is not supported.
+Primary/Standby switchover is not supported.
+Primary/Standby switchover is supported.
+Billin g Only pay-per-use billing is supported.
+Both pay-per-use and yearly/monthly billing modes are supported.
+Both pay-per-use and yearly/monthly billing modes are supported.
 Rema rks Different data flows support different functions and features.
 For details, see Precautions .
 Different data flows support different functions and features.
 For details, see Precautions .
 Different data flows support different functions and features.
 For details, see Precautions .

-1.16 How Do I Solve the Table Bloat Issue?
+1.16 How Do I Solve the Table Bloat Issue During MySQL Migration?

 In the full migration phase, DRS uses the row-level parallel migration mode to ensure migration performance and transmission stability.

 If the source database data is compact, table bloat may occur after data is migrated to the RDS for MySQL database.
 As a result, the disk space required is much greater than that of the source database.

 In this case, you can run the following command in the destination database to free up the space: